tmux is a beast of a tool that I found to be indispensable for my personal

 Then, re-source your updated configuration by running using our handy reload

-) and that's it for the basic setup!
+keybind from earlier (prefix + r) and that's it for the basic setup!
 Now we

-have the TPM plugin installed and we can start adding plugins under # List of plugins
+have the TPM plugin installed and we can start adding plugins under # List of plugins.

-and tmux-resurrect
+tmux-continuum and tmux-resurrect

-sessions are persistent, they do not persist in the case that the
+While tmux sessions are persistent, they do not persist in the case that the

-server itself is killed, such as in the case of a computer restart.
+tmux server itself is killed, such as in the case of a computer restart.

 However, we can fix this with the

-tmux-continuum
+tmux-continuum and

-tmux-resurrect
+tmux-resurrect plugins.

 Add them to our list of TPM plugins: